nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Format: `viewFinancialStatement`
 * Anything following the command will be ignored, i.e. `viewFinancialStatement overview` will be interpreted just like `viewFinancialStatement`.
+* Descriptions longer than the `MAX_DESCRIPTION` length set will be replaced with "...".

 Example of usage: